2025-26 Edition

 and Cognitive Robotics Laboratory

-C. Select six courses from the following list:
+Select six from the following:

 The Brain and Behavior